lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka is distributed, partitioned, replicated, and commit-log-based.

 Small messages are not a problem for Kafka.
 The default message size is about 1 MB.
+It is configurable.

 Kafka's performance is effectively constant with respect to data size.

 Kafka can process millions of messages quickly because it relies on the page cache instead of JVM heap.
 As a result, the brokers help avoid some of the issues that large heaps can hold, ie. long or frequent garbage collection pauses.

+Whether data is coming from a database or a log event, my preference is to get the data into Kafka first.
+The data will be available in the purest form that you can achieve.

 Two directives or purposes of Kafka: